International Wire Transfer Fees & How to Avoid Them in 2025

 Before you start to arrange your payment, compare a few alternative options on the Exiap price calculator.
 You might be surprised at how much you can save.

-FAQs - International bank transfer fees
+FAQs - International wire transfer fees in Canada

-International transfers are not free.
+International bank transfers are not free.
 However, some banks and providers may state that they can offer ‘fee free’ transfers overseas.
 In this case, they’re likely just hiding their fees in the exchange rates used to convert your dollars to the currency you need.
 That’s not transparent and may mean you end up spending more than you realise on your transfer.

 There are several fees involved with sending an international transfer, which can mean that both the sender and recipient end up paying some of the costs.
-If you want to limit the costs of your international payment, try using a specialist service like Wise which cuts the overall fee, and is completely transparent in what you’re paying for your overseas transfer.
+If you want to limit the costs of your international wire transfer, try using a specialist service like Wise which cuts the overall fee, and is completely transparent in what you’re paying for your overseas transfer.